 Recipe: Slow Cooker Chicken and Dressing©From the Kitchen of Deep South Dish

-- 1 (14-16 ounces) bag commercial cornbread or herb seasoned stuffing (not cubed) (like Pepperidge Farm), or fresh crumbs (see cook's notes below)
+- 2 (14 ounce) bags commercial cornbread or herb seasoned stuffing (not cubed) (like Pepperidge Farm), or fresh crumbs (see cook's notes below)

-- 1-1/2 cups of low sodium chicken stock or broth
+- 2 cups low sodium chicken stock or broth

-- 2 cups of cooked, chopped or shredded chicken
+- 4 cups cooked, chopped or shredded chicken

 Melt butter in a large skillet and saute the onion and celery until tender, about 5 minutes.
 Add the stuffing, poultry seasoning and sage and toss.
 Taste and adjust seasonings as needed.
 Whisk together the soups and chicken broth; set aside.

 Cover and cook on low for 6 to 7 hours, high 3 to 4.
 Transfer to serving dish if desired.
-Double this recipe for a party, potluck, for the holidays, or hearty appetites, and use a larger slow cooker, approximately 6-quarts in size.
-Time will be approximately the same.
+Recipe may successfully halved for a 3-1/2 to 4 quart slow cooker.

 Classic Homemade Slow Cooker Dressing: Omit the chicken and substitute homemade, day old cornbread, and/or day old rolls or other breads, or use a combination of the two, crumbled and toasted.
-You'll need about 4 cups total of crumbs, or 8 if you are doubling.
 Rather than lower sodium, I do recommend using the regular broth and the great for cooking cream soups to make up for the loss of salt.
-Add the Bell's, 1/4 teaspoon of black pepper and the poultry seasoning.
-Taste and adjust for all seasonings.
+Add the seasonings, taste and adjust as needed.
 Rather than layer, simply add all of the ingredients to the slow cooker, stir to combine, cover and cook.

 Tip: Anytime that you make cornbread, or have leftover biscuits, rolls, or bread, crumble any leftovers you have and freeze them in a zipper freezer bag or container to use in dishes like this.